nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 * To define a new model, change model.py only
 * To run on a new database, change config.py only

+### 5.2 On NSF projects (./project/01-nsf)
+* Input data: 00_demo.sh above will download a data package for the CMU-arctic corpus, including wav (normalized), f0, and Mel-spectrogram.
+If you want to train the model on your own data, please prepare the input/output data by yourself.
+There are scripts to extract features from 16kHz in the CMU-arctic data package (in ./project/DATA after running 00_demo.sh)

+* Batch size: implementation works only for batchsize = 1.
+My previous experiments only used batchsize = 1.
+I haven't update the data I/O to load varied length utterances

+* To 24kHz: most of my experiments are done on 16 kHz waveforms.
+If you want to try 24 kHz waveforms, FIR or sinc digital filters in the model may be changed for better performance:

+    1. in hn-nsf: lp_v, lp_u, hp_v, and hp_u are calculated on for 16 kHz configurations.
+For different sampling rate, you may use this online tool http://t-filter.engineerjs.com to get the filter coefficients.
+In this case, the stop-band for lp_v and lp_u is extended to 12k, while the pass-band for hp_v and hp_u is extended to 12k.
+The reason is that, no matter what is the sampling rate, the actual formats (in Hz) and spectral of sounds don't change along the sampling rate;

+    2. in hn-sinc-nsf and cyc-noise-nsf: for the similar reason above, the cut-off-frequency value (0, 1) should be adjusted.
+I will try (hidden_feat * 0.2 + uv * 0.4 + 0.3) * 16 / 24 in model.CondModuleHnSincNSF.get_cut_f();

 ### 5.3 Differences from CURRENNT NSF implementation
 There may be more, but here are the important ones: